 On the 1st day of every week (Sunday), I release the next week’s Bible study: It will take you all week to get through it if you even do.
 By the 7th day of the week, you should have finished it and met as a group to fellowship and discuss it in a HomeGroup.
 All of our subscribers gather on different days to discuss the Bible studies, so after the majority of our subscribers have finished their Sunday services, we update for the next week.
 More resources are available in the mobile app and website than you could get from seminary, for free.

-You will also find study guides by chapter and advanced study of the original languages in the Bible study.
+You will also find study guides by chapter and advanced study of the original languages following the Bible study outline.
 While it is our belief that many of the letters of the New Testament were originally written in Aramaic and/ or Hebrew, the Greek texts are used for study even when there are known Hebrew manuscripts (eg. Mathew and Hebrews).

 Listen to all the Bible study below or click the link to read them at biblegateway.com in your favorite translation:

 - Prophets: Hosea 12:12-14:10 (Interlinear)